-I’m a writer, educator, instructional/learning designer, and graphic artist.
+I’m a writer, educator, learning experience designer, and graphic artist.
 Among my professional and literary passions is exploring the intersections of text and image, and I have a special interest in literature of trauma and witness.
 My attention to the collaborations possible between text, sound, image, and audience also informs my work as a learning experience designer.
 As an educator, I have 15+ years of experience teaching diverse students in face-to-face, online, and blended learning formats in a wide range of settings including high school, public and private colleges, an honors college, community writing arts centers, private groups, and individual one-on-ones.
 I believe writers participate in shaping culture through telling stories, and courses I teach include creative writing as a social art practice and environmental writing.
 I also interact with fields such as narrative medicine and transformative language arts that link writing with wellness.
-Research studies show that exposure to the arts enhances one’s sense of well-being, academic performance, and much more.
+Research studies show that exposure to the arts enhances one’s sense of well-being, academic achievement, and much more.